 Rob Johnston started working on plant breeding in 1974 in Massachusetts, work he continued at the Albion farm, first hoping to develop a more delicious winter squash.
 "It took a long time.
 I think that the first named variety from the effort was winter squash 'Chestnut,' introduced around 1982," Rob says.

-Another important component of the breeding program is producing enough seed to make new varieties commercially available.
-To achieve that aim, the farm includes seed production, from building up the first handful of seeds from the plant breeders to growing a commercial quantity for customers, in its annual production plans.
+Another important function of the breeding program involves producing a sufficient quantity of seed to make new varieties commercially available.
+To achieve that aim, the farm includes seed production — from building up the first handful of seeds from the plant breeders to growing a commercial quantity for customers — in its annual production plans.